Get Tech Tips

 Adiabatic Cooling, Blower Settings, and Why You Care

-Just so you don't get bored and quit reading, let's go straight to the point.
+Just so you don't get bored and quit reading, let's get straight to the point.

 When the blower runs for more than a few minutes after the system has cycled off in cool mode, the air may continue to be “cooler” (lower sensible temperature) coming out of the supply, but the heat content of the air will remain unchanged.

 The only reason I say “may” be cooler instead of “will” be cooler is that we are assuming there is moisture on the coil or in the pan, and the indoor RH is less than 100%.

 Translation: When you run the blower once the system has gone off in cool mode, you will continue to cool for a while, but that extended cooling comes from the evaporation of water out off of the coil and out of the pan.
-This results in sensible cooling and greater sensible efficiency but also increased indoor humidity.
+That results in sensible cooling and greater sensible efficiency but also increased indoor humidity.

 Translation of the translation's translation: If you live in a humid place, run shorter off-cycle run times, and think twice before running the fan in the “on” position.
 If you are in a dry place, then let it blow until your heart is content.

 Whenever cooling occurs by direct evaporation of a substance into an airstream (think a swamp cooler), it occurs at no net decrease to the heat content in the air.
 The heat is just going from sensible (what you can measure with a thermometer) to latent, resulting in higher relative humidity air.

 If you go below this line, it is going to get nerdy—BEWARE!

-Now, let's talk about why, but first some terms.
+Now, let's talk about why, but first, let's cover some terms.

 Heat = Molecular energy or total molecular movement within a substance